psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

-A real-world configuration would be a little more complex, and typically list a key to sign the archive with, etc. Once we completed the configuration, we can safe the archive dataset:
+A real-world configuration would be a little more complex, and typically list a key to sign the archive with, etc. Once we completed the configuration, we can save the archive dataset:

 .. code-block:: bash